Monika-81/wanderlust-api/README.md

 **Epic: Site View**
 - As a Site User I can read posts and comments in detail so that I can get information and inspiration
-- As a Site User I can see the latest post at the home page so that I get the newest input directly
+- As a Site User I can see a specific users post at their profile page so that I can see if I want to follow their profile
 - As a Site User I can use a search function so that I can find the right post or user that interests me
 - As a Site User I can easily and intuitively navigate the site so that I can find what I am looking for
 - As a Site User I can see the date a post was created and updated so that I know how accurate it is